Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202409/index.md

     of ROCm in the container and the MPI libraries which may expect a different version.
     The LUST is also still gaining experience with this.

-    We will also update the AI containers as especially for those applications, ROCm 6 should have great advantages and support (versions of) software that could not be supported before.
+    We will also update the AI containers in the coming weeks as especially for those applications, ROCm 6 should have great advantages and support (versions of) software that could not be supported before.
     The initial focus for AI-oriented containers will be on providing base images for containers based on ROCm 5.7 up to 6.2, and containers providing recent versions of PyTorch based on those